 - This scaling strategy is also useful when your consumption or inference load is fixed.

 With the autoscaling strategy, it is possible to choose both the minimum number of replicas (1 by default) and the maximum number of replicas.
 High availability will measure the average resource usage across its replicas and add instances if this average exceeds the specified average usage percentage threshold.
 Conversely, it will remove instances when this average resource utilization falls below the threshold.
-The monitored metric can either be CPU
+You can even downscale to 0 if you have no usage, thereby limiting costs.
+The monitored metric can either be CPU or RAM, and the threshold is a percentage (integer between 1 and 100).

 - You can use autoscaling if you have irregular or sawtooth inference loads.

-Http Port
+HTTP Port

-.
+The default exposed port for your app's URL is 8080.
 However, if you are using a specific framework that requires a different port, you can override the default port and configure your application to use the desired alternative port.

-Unrestricted access means that everyone is authorized.
+Public access means that everyone is authorized.
 Use this option carefully.
 Usually, public access is used for tests, but not in production, since everyone will be able to use your app.

 - An AI Platform user.
 It can be seen as a user and password restriction.
 Quite simple, but not a lot of granularity.